 Why visit the Arkadi Monastery in Crete?

 Arkadi is the most famous and the most visited monastery in Crete.
 And it was one of my favorites.
+This is a good stop to have on your Crete road trip.

 It deserves a visit because: